DIACETYL IN VAPE JUICE ?

 But in the end, the vapers come to wonder if using the ecigs is not as dangerous as smoking.

-In the absence of explanation, alarmist articles spread across the net and the media have their effect on the perception of those who already question the benefits brought by vaping.
+In the absence of explanation, alarmist news spread across the net and the media have their effect on the perception of those who already question the benefits brought by vaping.

-However, there are already clear answers regarding the presence of diacetyl in e liquids and its possible consequences on health.
+However, there are already clear answers regarding the presence of diacetyl in e liquids and its possible damage on health.

 This is what we will discuss in the following points: